wilg/ti_coffee_plugin/README.md

 # [CoffeeScript][] -> Javascript compiler plugin for Titanium Projects.

-The ti_coffee_plugin simply scans your Titanium project's `Resources` folder at build time and looks for files with the `.coffee` extension.
-When it finds such files, it runs the CoffeeScript compiler (`coffee -c`) to produce a Javascript file of the same name.
-E.g., `win.coffee` would become `win.js`.
+The ti_coffee_plugin simply scans your Titanium project's `CoffeeSources` folder at build time and looks for files with the `.coffee` extension.
+When it finds such files, it runs the CoffeeScript compiler (`coffee -c`) to produce a Javascript file of the same name in your projects 'Resources' folder.
+E.g., `CoffeeSources/win.coffee` would become `Resources/win.js`.

 # Setup